Sonar-Demos/cpp-demo/README.md

 ## 👷 CI-based analysis on SonarCloud with coverage display

+This step assumes you have added the project to SonarCloud and ran automatic analysis (see previous step).

 * Click ⚙ "Administration" on the bottom-left and select "Analysis Method"
 * Disable the "Automatic Analysis" switch.
 * Generate a SonarCloud token: